Federal Office for the Protection of the Constitution: History

-Since 1972 the BfV is also concerned with activities of foreign nationals in Germany, especially extremists and terrorists who operate in the country or plan their activities there, such as the Kurdistan Workers' Party.
+Since 1972, the BfV is concerned with activities of foreign nationals in Germany, especially extremists and terrorists who operate in the country or plan their activities there, such as the Kurdistan Workers' Party.
 One of the major intelligence failures in this field were the riots by supporters of the PKK in 1998, which the BfV missed due to the Cologne carnival.
 The counter-intelligence activities of the BfV were mostly directed against the East German Ministry for State Security (Stasi), another employer of ex-Gestapo agents.
 The MfS successfully penetrated the BfV and in a number of affairs destroyed its reputation as a counter-intelligence service by the early 1980s.
 In this, the MfS profited from the West German border regime which allowed any GDR citizen into the Federal Republic without restrictions.

 On 19 January 1979, MfS officer :de:Werner Stiller fled from East to West Germany.
 Before, he had delivered many secret documents.

 On 26 June 1981, the MfS executed Werner Teske.

 From 1992 to 2006, the BfV was monitoring The Republicans party.

-In 2018 Franziska Schreiber, former leader of the youth wing of AfD, asserted that BfV President Hans-Georg Maaßen had given AfD leadership advice on how to avoid BfV scrutiny.
+In 2018 Franziska Schreiber, former leader of Junge Alternative, the youth wing of Alternative for Germany (AfD), asserted that BfV President Hans-Georg Maaßen had given AfD leadership advice on how to avoid BfV scrutiny.
 Maaßen later downplayed reports of anti-migrant "hunts" in Chemnitz.

-As of May 2025, the BfV designates the Alternative for Germany (AfD) as a right-wing extremist organisation.
+In June 2024, the BfV classified the BDS movement as a suspected case of extremism.
+The decision followed an assessment of intensified anti-Israel activities by BDS-affiliated groups during the conflict in Gaza.
+As of May 2025, the BfV designates the AfD as a right-wing extremist organisation.

 AfD leaders Alice Weidel and Tino Chrupalla said the decision was "clearly politically motivated" and was a "severe blow to German democracy".
 They pretended that the AfD is being discredited and persecuted by the government.
-On May 5, the AfD sued the Federal Office for the Protection of Constitution, accusing it of violating the German constitution by trying to prosecute AfD for saying ideas which are considered freedom of speech and legitimate criticism of German immigration policies.
+On 5 May, the AfD sued the Federal Office for the Protection of Constitution, accusing it of violating the German constitution by trying to prosecute AfD for expressing ideas which are considered freedom of speech and legitimate criticism of German immigration policies.